borntofrappe/game-development/06 Angry Birds/Prep/Physics/README.md

   This time the additional argument of `1` describes the density of the body, a value which is incorporated in the simulation as the body impacts with other world elements.

-#### draw
+### draw

-The tutorial uses here `love.graphics.circle`.
-To retrieve the coordinates and radius of the body however, it uses dedicated functions
+`love.graphics.circle` allows to draw the circular shape.
+To retrieve the coordinates and radius of the body, however, it is first necessary to use a couple of functions:

 - [`body:getX()`](https://love2d.org/wiki/Body:getX) and [`body:getY()`](https://love2d.org/wiki/Body:getY), return the horizonal and vertical position in _world coordinates_

 - [`shape:getRadius()`](https://love2d.org/wiki/CircleShape:getRadius), returns the radius of a circle shape

-#### restitution
+### restitution

-The ball in the current rendition falls toward the ground, and then stops moving when a collision is detected.
+The ball in the current rendition falls toward the ground, and then stops when colliding with the static ground.
 Additional functions allow to modify this behavior, for instance to have the ball bounce.

 ```lua
 objects.ball.fixture:setRestitution(0.95)